ravi0dubey/ShredderMachine/README.md

 ## Demo video of the project
 https://youtu.be/RktGCTXaF-g

+# Output
+1. Number of time webcam was able the hand as well as the number of times hand crossed the warning line gets stored in result.xls

 ## How project was designed and build
 1. **hand_detection.py** file is created where we write statement so that signLanguage folder will behave as libraries </br>